protestContest/Cassette/README.md

 ![Cassette](https://cassette-lang.com/banner.svg)

-Cassette is a small language for solo programming, inpired by Lua, Elixir, and Scheme.
+Cassette is a small language for solo programming, inpired by Elixir and Scheme.
 It looks like this:

 ```
 def (fizzbuzz n) do